Nashville Personal Injury Lawyer

 Can I file a personal injury claim on behalf of my child?

 Yes, you can file a personal injury claim on your child’s behalf.
 As their parent or legal guardian, you have the right to file a claim on their behalf because their age prevents them from doing so on their own.

 A child’s being a minor doesn’t mean that they aren’t entitled to compensation for the suffering they’ve endured, and as their advocate, it’s up to you to do everything you can to secure full receipt of the money they deserve.

 Who is going to be named as the defendant in my Nashville injury claim?

 That depends on the type of accident you were involved in.
 For example, motor vehicle accidents often see another driver, parts manufacturers, or the Tennessee Department of Transportation as being liable, whereas the culpability for premises liability claims almost always falls on negligent property owners.

 You can discuss the circumstances of your Nashville accident with your lawyer to determine which person or organization is most likely responsible for compensating you for your damages.

 Reach Out to a Nashville Personal Injury Attorney

 There is no reason you should be expected to cover all of the costs you’ve accrued because of injuries you didn’t cause.
 An experienced Nashville personal injury lawyer at Raybin & Weissman, P.C. will do everything possible to ensure that you obtain maximum compensation for your suffering.

-We proudly offer free consultations to all injury victims throughout Nashville.
+We proudly offer free consultations to all injury victims throughout Nashville and Murfreesboro.
 You can take advantage of this opportunity by giving our office a call at 615-256-6666, or you can fill out the quick contact form below to schedule your free case review today.